aidev9/tuts/ai-in-action/1-invoice-ai-agents/README.md

-# Invoice Analysis AI Agents with LangGraph (Coding Tutorial)
+# Invoice Like a Boss!
+Let AI Agents Do The Boring Stuff (AI IN ACTION)

 This project provides a Python-based pipeline for processing invoices using LangGraph agents and tools.
 It extracts key details from an invoice, classifies the client into tiers (Silver, Gold, Platinum), calculates profitability based on user-supplied service costs, and generates a profitability summary.